Overview

 Learning outcomes

-This Violence Prevention in Families, Schools, and Communities program is offered at University of Cincinnati Violence prevention is an important competency for anyone working in the community.
-The violence prevention certificate offered through UC's College of Education, Criminal Justice, and Human Services (CECH) is designed to:
+The Violence Prevention certificate offered through the University of Cincinnati's College of Education, Criminal Justice, and Human Services (CECH) is designed to:

 - Explain the etiology and impact of family, community and school violence from biological, psychological, and socio-cultural perspectives.